hossamkhader/CSC-519/README.md

 * One thing we didn't get to was deploying our code to DigitalOcean to run the tests in the cloud.
 We did our 1000 runs locally on our machiine (left it running over night)

 ### Screencast
+ The screencast for M2 can also be found [here](https://github.ncsu.edu/CSC-DevOps-S22/DEVOPS-37/tree/main/Screencasts).